-Certain new accounting standards, amendments and interpretations have been published that are not mandatory for 31 October 2022 reporting periods and have not been early adopted by the group.
+Certain new accounting standards, amendments and interpretations have been published that are not mandatory for 31 October 2023 reporting periods and have not been early adopted by the group.
 These include:

-- AASB 2020-1: Amendments to AASs Classification of Liabilities as Current or Non-current (effective for the year ending 31 October 2023) - AASB 2021-2: Amendments to AASs Disclosure of Accounting Policies and Definition of Accounting Estimates (effective for the year ending 31 October 2023)
+- AASB 2020-1: Amendments to AASs Classification of Liabilities as Current or Non-current (effective for the year ending 31 October 2024) - AASB 2021-2- and AASB 2021-6: Amendments to AASs Disclosure of Accounting Policies (effective for the year ending 31 October 2024) - AASB 2021-2: Amendments to AASB 108 Definition of Accounting Estimates (effective for the year ending 31 October 2024)

-It is not expected that AASB 2020-1 or AASB 2021-2 will have a material impact on the group in future reporting periods.
+It is not expected that AASB 2020-1, AASB 2021-2 or AASB 2021-6 will have a material impact on the group in future reporting periods.